kwtucker/Recipes/README.md

-# the-kitchen-sink
+# The Kitchen Sink

-Collection of recipes made up of a hodgepodge of disparate elements or ingredients.
+The collection of recipes made up of a hodgepodge of disparate elements or ingredients.